What is a Grace Period?

-With that in mind, it is important to check the details of the grace period in every contract – credit cards typically do not charge interest during the grace period while loans (such as student loans, see here for an example) typically accrue interest.
+With that in mind, it is important to check the details of the grace period in every contract – credit cards typically do not charge interest during the grace period while loans (such as student loans) typically accrue interest.

 Grace Period and its Impact on Credit

 According to consumer credit reporting company Experian, individuals who satisfy their financial obligation during the grace period will not see their credit score adversely impacted.
 If interest does not accrue during the grace period, it may be favorable for individuals to satisfy their financial obligation during the grace period rather than at the initial deadline.
 It is illustrated below:

 As shown above, by utilizing a grace period, an individual can delay their payment and achieve greater financial flexibility.

 In addition to late fees that must be paid if a financial obligation is not satisfied before the end of the grace period, there may be other consequences, which may include: